GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 1: Using Azure Database for PostgreSQL to Run a Python Application.md

 <img src="images/post11.jpg"/><br/>
    >Note: Replace [publicIpAddress] with the IP address of your server (without brackets) noted in the previous step (2).
 7. Hit **Enter**.
-8. When prompted to continue, type yesand hit **Enter**.
+8. When prompted to continue, type **yes** and hit **Enter**.

 ## 1.5: Configure the Bootcamp Application

-1. Now you are at the shell of your new Ubuntu VM.
+1. Now you are at the shell of your new **Ubuntu VM**.
 Let's update the package index in Ubuntu, so that we have a recent list of the package repository
 2. In your shell, type the following command and hit **Enter**:
 ```
 sudo apt update